W-A-I-L-A-W-8/W-A-I-L-A-W-8.github.io/work.md

 ---

 ## Recent work
 More examples of my work can be provided on request.
-You will also find two of favourite case studies on my [Behance profile &rarr;](https://www.behance.net/jwchunglaweec1)
+You will also find more examples of my work on [Behance &rarr;](https://www.behance.net/jwchunglaweec1)

 <div class="posts">
   {% for work in site.work %}